Wilhelm Grosz: Music

 Grosz's classical compositions include three operas.
 The one act opera buffa Sganarell, after Molière, was first produced in Dessau in 1925.
 Der arme Reinhold (Berlin, December 1928), is sub-titled "a danced fable".
 Achtung, Aufnahme!
 (Frankfurt, March 1930), a zeitoper to a libretto by Bela Balazs, is a modern musical comedy.
 There were also two ballets, incidental music for three plays, scores for a number of films, orchestral works, a Symphonic Dance for piano and orchestra, chamber music (including a violin sonata, 1925), piano pieces and songs (including the song cycle Liebeslieder).
 Some works, such as Jazzband for violin and piano (1924), introduced jazz elements into concert music.
+Gottlieb Wallisch has issued two CDs of his piano music.

 Afrika-Songs, a song cycle for two vocal soloists and chamber ensemble, was first performed in 1930.
 It utilizes texts by African-American poets, mainly Langston Hughes, and a strongly blues-flavored sound.
 Afrika-Songs was recorded, along with a selection of Grosz's popular tunes and some of his other works, in the mid-1990s by Decca Records as part of their series called Entartete Musik (subtitled "Music Suppressed By the Third Reich").